SolomonDefi/solomon-monorepo/apps/developer-docs/docs/guide/index.md

 # Getting Started

 This site contains documentation and links pertaining to all Solomon code repositories.
-Choose a link on the left to get started with project documentation, or check out helpful links below, organized by project type:
+Before contributing, make sure to review the [guidelines](/guide/contributing) relevant to the project, the [commit message format](/guide/commit-format), and read through the [code of conduct](/guide/code-of-conduct) Choose a link on the left to get started with project documentation, or check out helpful links below, organized by project type:

+TODO -- update for Monorepo

 ## Plugin